ImperialCollegeLondon/fair-data-repository/docs/index.md

 invenio access allow administration-access user DUMMY_EMAIL
 ```

-### Imperial Single Sign-On
+### Imperial Single Sign-On and Microsoft Graph API Access

-To be able to log in using Imperial SSO the following environment variables must be set:
+To be able to log in using Imperial SSO use functionality relating to the Microsoft
+graph API the following environment variables must be set: `ICL_OAUTH_CLIENT_ID` and
-`ICL_OAUTH_CLIENT_ID` and `ICL_OAUTH_CLIENT_SECRET`.
-Appropriate values for use in
+`ICL_OAUTH_CLIENT_SECRET`.
+Appropriate values for use in development are available from
-development are available from the Imperial password safe.
+the Imperial password safe.
 Ask Chris C-A for access.

 Direct links: